graue/potsfyi/README.md

 ### Quick start

-Install LibAV's avconv.
+Install LibAV's avconv and Python's pip and virtualenv.
 On Ubuntu/Debian:

-    sudo apt-get install libav-tools
+    sudo apt-get install libav-tools python-pip python-virtualenv

-Make sure you have pip, virtualenv and npm.
-Then:
+You will also need Node.js and npm for later.
+There *is* an Ubuntu package for Node.js, but it may not be a new enough version, so you may have to compile your own.

+Anyway, once you've got pip and virtualenv, run:

     git clone https://github.com/graue/potsfyi
     cd potsfyi